 Medicare Supplement Plan G Coverage Example

-Darren has a chronic condition and he also has Medicare Supplement Plan G. Once a year, he visits his primary care doctor.
+Darren has a chronic condition and he also has Medicare Part G. Once a year, he visits his primary care doctor.
 However, he also visits a specialist several times a year to renew his prescriptions.
 His first visit for the year is in January.
-After his visit, the specialist’s office sends the bill to Medicare, which covers 80% of the bill, with the exception of the $183 deductible that Darren pays himself.
+After his visit, the specialist’s office sends the bill to Medicare, which covers 80% of the bill, except the $240 deductible that Darren pays himself.

-For the remainder of the year, Darren will not owe anything out of pocket for services that are covered by Part A and Part B. His Medicare Supplement Plan G coverage pays for the rest.
+For the remainder of the year, Darren will not owe anything out of pocket for services that are covered by Part A and Part B. His Medicare Part G coverage pays for the rest.
 Darren will only pay for the copays under his Part D prescription card.

 Under Medigap Plan G, Darren will no longer need to cover doctor office copays.
 Furthermore, he doesn’t have to pay for lab work or imaging.
 And if Darren is scheduled for surgery, Medicare will cover 80% and his Medicare Supplement Plan G will cover the remaining 20%.
 In this sense, Plan G is truly a superb Medigap option.